micmejia/bible-dump/NKJV/Nehemiah/Neh 13.md

 And half of their children spoke the language of Ashdod, and could not speak the language of Judah, but spoke according to the language of one or the other people.

 ###### 25
-So I contended with them and [^e]cursed them, struck some of them and pulled out their hair, and made them swear by God, _saying,_ "You shall not give your daughters as wives to their sons, nor take their daughters for your sons or yourselves.
+So I contended with them and cursed them, struck some of them and pulled out their hair, and made them swear by God, _saying,_ "You shall not give your daughters as wives to their sons, nor take their daughters for your sons or yourselves.

 ###### 26
 Did not Solomon king of Israel sin by these things?
 Yet among many nations there was no king like him, who was beloved of his God; and God made him king over all Israel.
 Nevertheless pagan women caused even him to sin.